 This repo contains an arduino application that runs on Raspberry Pi 3 with a BME280 temperature&humidity sensor, and then sends these data to your IoT hub.
-At the same time, this application receives Cloud-to-Device message from your IoT hub, and takes actions according to the C2D command.
+At the same time, this application receives Cloud-to-Device messages from your IoT hub, and takes actions according to the C2D command.

 Set up your Pi